Eden Waterproof Body Blossom

 Well, maybe.
 Except for the part where a wire comes out of the toy through a hole in the belly, near the front.
 I understand it needs to connect to the control pack somehow (standard, CE dial-style controls), but not only does it make cleaning harder than it should be (and you can certainly rule out waterproof capabilities) but it’s kind of weird for the wire to come out from between my lips.

 What we’re left with here is function.
 I would expect strong vibes from a toy powered by 2AA batteries.
 This wasn’t really the case.
 However, I did find that I was left with a pleasant tingle and, with a lot of holding the toy and grinding against it, I did get off.
-Still, I have toys which can do this better, easier and faster, like, my Laya Spot, and if that was all I wanted from this toy, I wouldn’t have purchased it.
+Still, I have toys that can do this better, easier, and faster, like my Laya Spot, and if that was all I wanted from this toy, I wouldn’t have purchased it.
 I got absolutely nothing from the penis on this toy at best, when it wasn’t being painfully mediocre, literally.

 Also, the awkward pose of the “model” on the packaging makes me smile.
 I mean, who wouldn’t?
 The fake breast groping and the forced smile are just so strange.
 I can’t help but laugh.
 Thanks for that, California Exotic Novelties, and not much else.